See these metrics for your own team

 - Data quality dependency -- ML forecasting is only as good as the underlying data.
 If your Jira hygiene is poor or your Git workflow is inconsistent, predictions will be unreliable.

-- No small team option -- Enterprise-only pricing means no pathway for smaller teams to start small and grow into the platform.
+- No small team option -- Published pricing starts at $400/contributor/year with no free tier, so there is no low-cost pathway for smaller teams to start small and grow into the platform.

 - Integration maintenance -- More connectors means more maintenance.
 When any upstream tool changes its API, your pipeline may need attention.